atomwalk12/QuestLlama/questllama/README.md

-# Project Name
+# QuestLlama

-This version of Voyager uses the open-source Code Llama Instruct 70b model instead of ChatGPT.
+This version of Voyager uses the open-source Code Llama Instruct 70b LLM model instead of ChatGPT.

 ## Prerequisites